 RAMP provides a way to Independent Solution Vendors (ISVs) to modernize their RPG and COBOL offerings and gradually evolve them to platform independent, rich-client or browser-based solutions.
 RAMP lets ISVs quickly create a solution that is marketable to new prospects and existing customers, while progressively releasing re-architected modules.
 This approach also provides a low-risk modernization path for existing customers.

-- American Health Care NEW
+- American Health Care

 - Control Systems Software